waiting-for-dev/web_pipe/docs/connection_struct/sharing_data_downstream.md

 # Sharing data downstream

-Usually you'll need to prepare some data in one operation with the intention for it to be consumed by another downstream operation.
+Usually you'll find the need to prepare some data in one operation with the intention for it to be consumed by another downstream operation.
 The connection struct has a `#bag` attribute which is useful for this purpose.

 `WebPipe::Conn#bag` is a `Hash` with `Symbol` keys where values can be anything you need to share.
 To help with the process we have following methods: